 Prepaying power can help you.
 Those who prepay their power don’t have a bill, but are still required to pay for the power.
 The program works by allowing customers to pay upfront.
 When they’re getting close to using all the money they’ve paid in, AVEC will alert them it’s time to put more money in.
 This program can be helpful in that you don’t have a due date each month.

 The levelized billing program helps you save money on your monthly bill.
-Levelized billing averages out your total usage throughout the year and divides it up into each month.
+Levelized billing averages out your total usage throughout the year and divides it up into twelve months.
 The levelized billing program then requires you to pay the difference at the end of the 12-month period.

 Upgrade Your Home and Save Energy for Free